-Students can pursue a Doctor of Philosophy (Ph.D.) in Music focusing on music theory and music composition.
-Other doctoral degree programs are offered for music education and performance.
+Music education is available at all levels.
+Students might even pursue a Doctor of Philosophy (Ph.D.) in Music degree.
+Such programs may focus on topics such as music theory, musical cultures, rock and roll history, ethnomusicology and music composition.
+Other doctoral degree programs are offered in music education and performance.

 Ph.D. in Music Theory

 Most Ph.D. programs in music theory require students to have an undergraduate music degree and sometimes a master's degree in music.
-Applicants to a music theory doctoral degree program may need to submit a scholarly paper demonstrating research and musical analysis competence.
+Applicants to a music theory doctoral degree program may need to submit a scholarly paper that demonstrates research and musical analysis competence.

 The curriculum of a Ph.D. in Music Theory program examines advanced musical analysis techniques for compositions from many historical periods and for many ensemble types.
 Students explore approaches to teaching musical analysis.
 Nearly all programs require students to complete an original dissertation and defend it orally before a panel of academic advisors.
 Below are some of the topics that may be included in a music theory doctoral curriculum:

 - 20th century music analysis

 The majority of Ph.D. graduates pursue careers in academic institutions and publish scholarly works that examine musical works from all eras.
 Below is a list of some of the positions associated with a Ph.D. degree in music theory: